XanaduAI/Xanadu-Quantum-Codebook/nodes/I.15/Lesson.md

 This is where things get tricky, but also very interesting.
 The third step of the protocol is to apply a $CNOT$ and a Hadamard to the first two qubits.
 This is done prior to the measurements, and labelled "change of basis".
 But what basis is this?
-Notice how these two gates are the *opposite* of what we do to create a Bell state.
+Notice how these two gates are the *opposite* of what we want do to create a Bell state.
 If we run them in the opposite direction, we transform the basis back to the computational one, and simulate a measurement in the *Bell basis*.
 The Bell basis is a set of four entangled states